majohn-r/output/README.md

 ### Commit message

-Reference an issue in the commit message:
+Reference an issue in the first line of the commit message:

 ```text
 [#1234] fix that nagging problem
 ```

-In the example above, 1234 is the issue number this commit reference.
+In the example above, **1234** is the issue number this commit reference.

+After the first line in the commit message, add a blank line, followed by relevant details.

+This library adheres to [Semantic Versioning](https://semver.org/) standards, so it will be very helpful if the details in the commit message make clear whether the changes require a minor or major release bump.